310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% bubble Keito %}
 It’s “Mizuhanome” <em>only</em>.
 There is *no* need for the “sensei” part.

-I’ll help you with designing your personal outfit as repayment for tidying up the place with me.
+I’ll help you with designing your personalized outfit as repayment for tidying up the place with me.
 Tell me when you’ve completed your design and I’ll draw a clean version for you.
 {% endbubble %}

 {% bubble Yuzuru %}